 - Overcome challenges associated with new software, processes, or changing environments.

 - Responsibilities are added that go beyond the scope of the initial job and are not compensated equally.

-You should try to identify these factors early on and make changes to eliminate them from your daily life.
+It would help if you tried to identify these factors early on and make changes to eliminate them from your daily life.

-For example, if deadlines are constantly being pursued, the amount of work being done may need to be reduced or more time may need to be requested.
+For example, if deadlines are constantly being pursued, the amount of work being done may need to be reduced, or more time may need to be requested.

 If you are faced with scheduling conflicts and uncertainties, you should try to create a daily template on your calendar with room for meaningful and productive work to ensure that your scheduled work is getting done.

-Get rid of digital clutter
+Get rid of digital clutter.

 With so much time spent on screens, we replaced the cluttered desk full of stacks of papers and tilted notes to call colleagues with virtual clutter.